 Since Kounta originally started in Australia, they don’t offer many of the direct payment processing integrations that we typically see with U.S.-based point of sale systems.
 Although you may still be able to connect a processor like Square or PayPal with Kounta POS, Kounta doesn’t provide much information on how that process works and if there are any additional costs associated with it.
 Therefore, if you’re a U.S. merchant looking for out-of-the-box processing, or a quick and simple third-party connection, you might think twice about how Kounta POS will work for you.

 Despite the possible money you may save due to Kounta’s wide variety of hardware options, there’s no doubt that their software is pricey.
 Although $60 per month might seem comparable with other similar solutions, there are certainly options that give you greater functionality for the same cost.
-As an example, the Square POS for Restaurants has the same monthly cost, but includes features—tables, employee time and permissions, and more—that are only available with the Kounta Manage plan, which is double the monthly cost.
+As an example, one of the plans for the Square POS for Restaurants has the same monthly cost, but includes features—tables, employee time and permissions, and more—that are only available with the Kounta Manage plan, which is double the monthly cost.

 Furthermore, the Kounta cost can grow quickly if you want to include multiple locations or registers, since each of these will incur additional costs.
 Finally, as we mentioned above, Kounta doesn’t provide much information regarding the cost to integrate with a third-party payment processor, which for U.S. merchants could be particularly important.